 - Climate – Knowing which season, weather and temperature you will be travelling to helps you plan your itinerary accordingly.
-This not only helps you in choosing the right activities but it also directs you to the best tourist spots to visit with regards to climate.
+This not only helps you in choosing the right activities but it also directs you to the best tourist spots to visit with regards to the climate.

 - Special events and festivals – There are many festivities which are unique to some months.
 If you know about these things and a few happen to spike your interest, then you might as well consider flying into the country when these events and festivals are happening.

 - Tourist season – If you are budget-conscious, chances are you wouldn’t want to visit the Philippines during peak season.
 Hotel accommodations, tours and other services may prove to be at their highest at this point in time.
 Therefore, it is essential to know when the low season is in order to get the best deals out of your Philippine islands experience.

 - Social weather – There may be some unrest in specific parts of the country, be it political, religious or anything society-related.
 Sometimes it impales the transport system; at times it barricades one whole province altogether.
 Stay tuned to the news and get familiar with the important facts you need to consider when travelling to the Philippines.